Tesla Press Information

 - Maps and navigation with real time traffic information

 - GPS enabled Homelink

-- Active safety technologies, including collision avoidance and automatic emergency braking, will become available in December 2016 and roll out through over-the-air software updates
+- Active safety technologies, including collision avoidance and automatic emergency braking, have begun rolling out through over-the-air updates

 - Electric All-Wheel Drive for maximum efficiency and traction

 - Up to four LATCH child seat attachments

 - Largest glass panoramic windshield in production, providing unparalleled views